christopherjlogan/cot5390_project1/README.md

 ## Required Functionality
 ### Proj 1
-1. Upload an audio file
+1. Upload an audio file - IN PROGRESS
 2. Record an audio file
 3. Generate speech audio file from user-entered text
 4. Generate and store text file from previously uploaded audio file
 5. Display list of uploaded files - DONE
-6. Allow supported languages to be selected when doing transcription - IN PROGRESS
+6. Allow supported languages to be selected when doing transcription - DONE
-6. Play audio files from the list
+7. Play audio files from the list - DONE
+8. Display text files from the list

 ### Proj 2
 1. Display the sentiment of the uploaded audio or text files (positive/neutral/negative)